ntirth005/Embryo-Stage-Classification/README.md

 > ⚠️ Results after 9 epochs of training.
 Further improvements may be achieved through hyperparameter tuning and training stabilization.
 ---

+## ⚠️ Experimental Note

+Earlier versions (v1, v2) used frame-wise splitting, which can lead to optimistic performance due to similarity between frames from the same embryo.

+Version v3 resolves this by enforcing **patient-wise splitting**, resulting in a more reliable and generalizable evaluation.

+---
 ## 🔍 Key Findings

 - Incorporating **ordinal relationships** significantly improves classification performance
-- **InceptionV3 + SoftOrdinalMarginLoss** achieved the best results
+- **VGG16 + SoftOrdinalMarginLoss** achieved the best results after extended training (9 epochs)
+- InceptionV3 showed strong initial performance but **degraded with extended training**, suggesting sensitivity to optimization dynamics and training stability
-- Reduced misclassification between distant biological stages
+- Reduced misclassification between distant biological stages due to ordinal-aware loss
-- Deeper architectures outperform lightweight models on this dataset
+- Deeper architectures (VGG variants) demonstrated better stability and generalization under the current training setup

+- Corrected data leakage by transitioning from frame-wise to **patient-wise splitting**
+- Observed that realistic evaluation requires sequence-level separation in temporal medical datasets

 ---